clnhlzmn/blog/_pages/about.md

 permalink: /about
 ---

-I am a husband, an engineer, a cat person, a cyclist, a runner, a programmer, and many other things.
+I am a father, a husband, an engineer, a cat person, a cyclist, a runner, a programmer, and many other things.